Utilizing Circulant Structure to Optimize the Implementations of Linear Layers: Optimizing the Synthesis of Circulant Matrices

 For each $M$, there are $2$ possibilities for row operations and $2$ possibilities for column operations.
 This makes up $4$ different transformations.
 The order of row operation and column operation does not matter here.
 As matrix multiplication is associative, we can do the left-multiplication or the right-multiplication first.
 In recursion depth $d$, there are $2^{d - 1}$ such matrices and hence $4^{2^{d - 1}}$ different transformations.
 There are

 cases in total.
 In the first layer, transformation \eqref{eq:trans_circ_tri} and \eqref{eq:trans_circ_tri_2} are equivalent up to permutation, which could save a $1/2$ factor for us.
-When $k = 1, 2, 3$, $2^{2^{k+1} - 3}$ equals $2, 32, 32768$ respectively.
+When $k = 1, 2, 3$, $\frac{1}{2} \cdot 4^{2^{k} - 1}$ equals $2, 32, 32768$ respectively.
 It is acceptable to try all possibilities.
 If $k \geq 4$, randomness or heuristic strategy may be introduced to handle more than half a billion possibilities.
-Luckily, $k \leq 3$ usually holds for cryptographic purposes.
+Luckily, $k \leq 3$ usually holds for cryptographic purposes. ($k = 3$ means the matrix is designed to be a $8 \times 8$ matrix over $\mathbb{F}_{2^{m}}$ for some $m$.)

+The pseudo-code description is given in Algorithm~\ref{alg:circ_tri}. \texttt{block\_size} described the size of matrix when the recursion has to stop.
+For example, \texttt{block\_size} is $8$ for AES MixColumn as it is a circulant matrix over $\mathbb{F}_{2^8}$ (or $\mathbb{F}_{2}^{8 \times 8}$). \texttt{step} is used to implement recursion and should be $2^{n-1}$ at the beginning.
+The return value is a list of transformed matrices $M''$s and corresponding row operations $C''_{r}$ and column operations $C''_{c}$.

+The algorithm first checks whether the recursion should stop.
+If so, just return current matrix and no operation is needed. $S$ is a collection of 01-strings that guides which operation should be performed.
+We checks the maximum recursion depth (i.e. $\log(2^{n} / \texttt{block\_size})$).
+If it is small enough, we try all possible transformations.
+Otherwise, we use some strategy, such as randomness, to determine the transformation.
+According to $S$, we produce transformed $M'$ and record corresponding $C_{r}'$ and $C_{c}'$.
+Then we recursively handle $M'$ by halving \texttt{step}.
+We concatenate $C_{r}'$ and returned $C_{r}''$ to get the row operation to transform $M$ into $M''$.